 Not all vintage Japanese bikes are worth the trouble.
 Many early Japanese bikes were absolute 'classics' when they were released, and an equal number were absolute dogs, or even worse, death traps.
 Some bikes had almost 'bulletproof' reliability, and some had inherent mechanical faults.
 Some bikes seem to stand up to the ravages of time, and some definitely do not.
 Some bikes are relatively easy to get parts for, and others are downright impossible.

 An excellent starting point when considering buying an old bike is to go online and read up about the model and year of the bike.
 Se if you can find old motorcycle magazine reviews from the days when the bike was released.
 Look up forums and bike clubs online and post a few questions about the bike you are looking for.
 Google the bike and see if you can still purchase any parts for that model bike.
 Ring up motorcycle wreckers and see how available second-hand parts are.

 Now that you have done that, let's look at some basics:

 Is It Running?

-Now this is one of my rules that I stick to.
-I only buy a bike that is still running, the cosmetics are often far easier than the mechanical issues.
-If the bike is still running, although it may be worn it can be re-built.
-If an engine is a non-runner, it could have been sitting in weather for years, the entire internals are probably corroded and sized together.
-Considering that Japanese bikes use alloys which turn to white powder and steel that rusts, you may find the most of the engine is of no use.
+Now, this is one of my rules that I stick to.
+I only buy a bike that is still running; the cosmetics are often far easier to deal with than its mechanical issues.
+If the bike is still running, although it may be worn, it can be rebuilt.
+If an engine is a non-runner, it could have been sitting outside for years; the entire internal is probably corroded.
+Considering that Japanese bikes use alloys that turn to white powder and steel that rusts, you may find that most of the engine is of no use.

 Is the Petrol Tank Leaking?